-- We had ample time to research with regard to our accommodations.
+- We had ample time to research about our accommodations.
 So I did look at every site and decide which ones have the best price for the particular hotel we wanted to stay.

 It means I didn’t buy our accommodation from one website.

 - The other trick we did is we find a credit card that doesn’t charge an international fee.
 Also, it will give you money back for purchasing or using the card to a certain amount.
 Did I say reward?
 Yup, you heard it right.
 The Philippine ticket alone is already a big chunk of your payment.
 We got a bonus for purchasing the ticket.
 Sometimes we got $200- $300 back, which is nice because it helps us with our expenses.